urbanjost/M_CLI2/README.md

    NOTE: These instructions are very likely to change and to include instructions for other compilers, especially for shared libraries which varies significantly from compiler to compiler.
+For some builds it is simpler to make a Makefile for each compiler, which might be required for a more comprehensive build unless you are very familiar with gmake(1).

    If you always use one compiler it is relatively simple, otherwise make sure you know what your system requires and change the Makefile